Skip to main content

 Abstract

-Blended finance---the use of public and philanthropic funding to crowd in private capital---is a potential way to finance a more sustainable world.
-While blended finance holds the promise of being catalytic in mobilizing vast amounts of private capital, little is known about this practice.
-In this paper, we provide a conceptual framework that formalizes the decision-making of development finance institutions (DFIs) that engage in blended finance.
-We then provide empirical evidence on blended finance using data from a major DFI.
-The key variable we study is the level of concessionality, which captures the subsidy from the blended co-investment.
-Our findings indicate that DFIs provide higher concessionality for projects that have a higher sustainability impact per dollar invested.
-Moreover, the concessionality is higher for projects in countries with higher political risk and a higher degree of information asymmetries.
-In such cases, the blending tends to also include risk-management provisions.
-These findings are consistent with the predictions from our conceptual framework, in which DFIs have a limited budget that they allocate across projects to create societal value.
+Blended finance—the use of public and philanthropic funding to crowd in private capital—is a potential way to finance a more sustainable world.
+We provide a conceptual framework that formalizes the decision-making of development finance institutions (DFIs) that engage in blended finance, and provide empirical evidence using deal-level data from a major DFI.
+Consistent with our conceptual framework, we find that DFIs provide higher concessionality for projects with higher sustainability impact.
+Moreover, the concessionality is higher for projects in countries with higher political risk and information asymmetries.
+In such cases, the blending tends to also include risk management provisions.

 Related Working Papers